Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Decision process framework

 \subsection{Defining the average chain}

-Before unrolling the modeling details for the components of the MDP, we pause to explain how we have specified the data generating process.
-Because most teams use upwards of 500 lineups over the course of a season, we assume the transition probabilities in $T(\cdot)$ and action probabilities in $\pi(\cdot)$ are invariant to the lineup, i.e., other players do not impact transitions.
-This allows us to define the process at any given point in time using a single team-average transition probability matrix (TPM).
+Because most teams use upwards of 500 lineups over the course of a season, we assume that $P(\cdot)$, $R(\cdot)$, and $\pi(\cdot)$ are invariant to the lineup, i.e., other players do not impact transitions and rewards.
+This allows us to approximate the data generating process (i.e. state transitions and player actions) at any given point in time using a single team-average transition probability matrix, which is essential in developing both a tractable model for player-specific transitions and a computationally feasible method to simulate multiple season's worth of plays.
 We construct this team-average chain such that it yields the same number of state pair transitions in expectation as the sum across all the independent chains for every unique state pair spanned by the set of lineups.
-We now briefly detail this derivation for two lineups.
+Technically, for a fixed interval in time, a basketball play cannot yield an arbitrarily high number of transient transitions before absorption due to the process of the shot clock.
+In this sense, the episodes we observe come from \textit{censored} Markov chains.
+However, as this result could be useful in many Markov chain applications outside of basketball, we will detail this derivation in general limiting terms.